open-ce/open-ce/doc/README.cuda_support.md

 A system-level CUDA installation is not required at runtime.
 Once packages are built, CUDA is pulled at the appropriate level from Anaconda's [Defaults channel](https://repo.anaconda.com/pkgs/).
-Systems with GPUs installed do still need the NVIDIA device driver installed.
+Systems with NVIDIA GPUs installed do still need the NVIDIA device driver installed.
 Drivers can be found on NVIDIA's [Driver Downloads](https://www.nvidia.com/Download/index.aspx) website.